philipdaquin/reflection-app/README.md

 Beta Version / Demo version :
 - This will only store your API keys in your browser
 - You will need to use your own OPEN AI API key to access Chat GPT
-- This will not store your audio files/ nor any media files nor any data
+- This will not store your audio files/ nor any media files nor any data therefore you wont be able to play it back
 - The Audio transcribe engine is ran on your local device
 - Some of the features are purposely not (yet) implemented